Uplers take you on a fascinating journey where Art meets Alphabets, where letters and words

 Based on the email opens, 46% of email clients shall support custom fonts in your emails.tweet

 Fonts used in emails can be classified into 4 categories.
 Moreover, the way each character is

 shaped in a font category, reflects a personality of its own.

 Serif fonts have characters with flourishes, points, and shapes on the ends of their strokes.
-They have a formal look, well-spaced characters and line spacing, greatly improving readability.
+A professional email font, it has a formal look, well-spaced characters, and line spacing, greatly improving readability.
 Most popular fonts in this category are Times, Georgia and MS Serif.

 Sans serif fonts are like the rebellious kind who wish to create an impression of their own and so don't have any fancy 'embellishments' attached.
-They have a semi-formal look which promotes practicality over looks.
+Among the most widely used email fonts, they have a semi-formal look which promotes practicality over looks.
 Most popular fonts in this category are Arial, Tahoma, Trebuchet MS, Open Sans, Roboto and Verdana.